education.vic.gov.au

 The mainstream classroom program

-EAL learners spend the majority of their school time with their classroom teacher in primary school, or with subject teachers in secondary school, even though they may have additional support from an EAL teacher.
-Therefore, the main responsibility for ensuring that EAL learner needs are met will always be the day-to-day responsibility of the classroom teacher or subject teachers.
+Even when they have additional support from an EAL teacher, EAL learners spend most of their school time with their classroom teacher in primary school, or with subject teachers in secondary school.
+Therefore, the day-to-day responsibility for ensuring that EAL learner needs are met will always rest with the classroom teacher or subject teachers.

-The main way in which this responsibility can be met is through planning and implementing a teaching program that caters to the EAL learner’s particular needs.
+The main way teachers can meet this responsibility is by planning and implementing a teaching program that caters to the EAL learner’s particular needs.

 EAL teachers can assist classroom and subject teachers to develop appropriate programs for their EAL learners.
 This can include assisting them to: